knottybiscotti/knottybiscotti/README.md

     hideToc: true
 ```

-Alternatively, you can choose to disable the table of contents on a per-post basis by putting the flag in the frontmatter of an individual post.
+Alternatively, you can choose to disable the table of contents on a per-post basis by putting the flag in the front matter of an individual post.

 ```yaml
 ---